wopl/jwdoc/README.md

 we currently support two compiled versions of the documentation

 * a PDF-Version
-* an zipped version containing a HTML folder structure
+* a zipped version containing a HTML folder structure

 Both versions will be found in the "build" folder.